DougCal/ServerHive/README.md

 ## rp.healthCheck ( interval[optional] , ssl[optional]) —

+rp.healthCheck sends pings from the reverse proxy to all target servers with a test requests to review target server health.
+Uses internal boolean logic to toggle target servers as active or inactive based on results of pings.

-First parameter accepts an interval in ms (milliseconds)
+**First parameter (number) - optional:** accepts an interval in ms (milliseconds)

-Second parameter accepts a boolean indicating whether the protocol is http or https.
+**Second parameter (number) - optional:** accepts a boolean indicating whether the protocol is http or https.
 This parameter defaults to false, setting an http protocol.
 For https, set this parameter to true.

-rp.healthCheck sends pings from the reverse proxy to all target servers with a test requests to review target server health.
-Uses internal boolean logic to toggle target servers as active or inactive based on results of pings.

 If the interval parameter is NULL, rp.healthCheck can be called by user discretion.
 If interval has a value, rp.healthCheck will run on that given interval value (e.g. every 5 minutes).

-rp.healthCheck is an integral method in this library ensuring requests make it to target servers that can process them.

 ### Example: